-In 1950, Ennis led the National League with 126 runs batted in; he was fourth with a batting average of .311, and fifth with 31 home runs.
+In 1950 Ennis led the National League with 126 runs batted in; he was fourth in batting (.311), and fifth in home runs (31).
 He finished fourth in the MVP voting behind teammate Jim Konstanty, Stan Musial of the St. Louis Cardinals, and Eddie Stanky of the New York Giants.
 It was a memorable and talented team.
-Roberts and Ashburn were later voted into the Baseball Hall of Fame; first baseman Eddie Waitkus recovered from a 1949 gunshot wound from a “Baseball Annie” to become the story behind Bernard Malamud’s The Natural; and Dick Sisler (Hall of Famer George Sisler’s son) hit the clinching home run that defeated the Brooklyn Dodgers on the last day of the 1950 season.
-George Sisler was scouting for the Dodgers at the time.
+Roberts and Ashburn were later voted into the Baseball Hall of Fame; first baseman Eddie Waitkus recovered from a 1949 gunshot wound inflicted by a “Baseball Annie” to become the story behind Bernard Malamud’s The Natural; and Dick Sisler (Hall of Famer George Sisler’s son) hit the clinching home run that defeated the Brooklyn Dodgers on the last day of the 1950 season.
+(George Sisler was scouting for the Dodgers at the time.)

-Ennis was discharged in April 1946 and the Phillies planned on giving him another season of experience in the minors, but as a war veteran he was allowed to stay with the parent club, so manager Ben Chapman inserted him in left field during their first trip west.
-Ennis smacked a bases-loaded double to beat Pittsburgh and hit two home runs at Wrigley Field, the first off Chicago Cubs ace Claude Passeau.
+Ennis was discharged in April 1946 and the Phillies planned o give him another season of experience in the minors, but as a war veteran he was allowed to stay with the parent club, so manager Ben Chapman inserted him in left field during their first trip west.
+During that trip, Ennis hit two home runs at Wrigley Field, the first off Chicago Cubs ace Claude Passeau.
 He was in the lineup to stay.
 Ennis was named to the 1946 All-Star team and finished the season with a .313 batting average, 17 home runs, and 73 runs batted in.
 He was named The Sporting News Rookie of the Year.
 He finished eighth on the National League Most Valuable Player ballot.

-Ennis did suffer a through a bad season in 1951.
-His batting average plummeted more than 40 points to .267, home runs fell off to only 15, and his runs-batted in amounted to only 73 after a league leading 126 during the pennant-winning year.
+Ennis did suffer through a bad season in 1951.
+His batting average plummeted more than 40 points to .267, home runs fell off to 15, and his runs batted in amounted to only 73 after a league-leading 126 during the pennant-winning year.
 Ennis bounced from that 1951 slump with four straight seasons of 20-plus homers and 100-plus RBIs, and his 364 RBIs from 1953 through 1955 ranked second in the majors behind Snider’s 392.
-But Del remained a target of the fans.
+But he remained a target of the fans.

 “I had come to a ballgame against the Dodgers in Shibe Park.
 It was the seventh inning and we were ahead by three runs, but the bases were loaded with two outs.
 A fly ball goes out to Del and, with two outs, everybody is running.
 Damn if the ball doesn’t hit him on the heel of the glove and he drops it.
 All three runs score and we have a tie ballgame.
 We had a packed house and the fans start to boo him unmercifully.
 It was terrible.

 “That was one of the greatest thrills of my career, watching something like that happen to somebody else.
-It was beautiful.”
+It was beautiful.”2

-Unfortunately for Del, the Reds’ new manager in 1959 was Mayo Smith, who Ennis felt had been instrumental in trading Ennis away when Smith managed the Phillies’ manager from 1955 through 1957.
+Unfortunately for Ennis, the Reds’ new manager in 1959 was Mayo Smith, who Ennis felt had been instrumental in trading him away when Smith managed the Phillies from 1955 through 1957.
 Ennis said about the 1959 Reds in an interview in The Major Leaguer, “We had a good ballclub.
 We felt we could win.
 But, here again Mayo Smith had come over to manage the Reds then.
 I probably had my best spring ever that year too.
-I hit something like 12 home runs and had about 30 RBIs, but the manager initiated a platoon system in right field with Jerry Lynch.”
-Once the season started, Ennis got only 12 at-bats before being traded to the Chicago White Sox on May 1.
+I hit something like 12 home runs and had about 30 RBIs, but the manager initiated a platoon system in right field with Jerry Lynch.”4 Once the season started, Ennis got only 12 at-bats before being traded to the Chicago White Sox on May 1.

 At the age of 34, Ennis finished his 14-season baseball career after playing in 26 games for the White Sox during their 1959 pennant-winning year.
-He batted .219, had two home runs, six doubles, and seven runs batted in; the White Sox released Ennis on June 20.
-Del, however, was anxious to get back to Philadelphia, his family, and his bowling alley business.
+He batted .219, had 2 home runs, 6 doubles, and 7 runs batted in; the White Sox released Ennis on June 20.
+Ennis, however, was anxious to get back to Philadelphia, his family, and his bowling-alley business.
 He never really wanted to play for any team but the Phillies.

-While with the Cardinals, Del roomed with Stan Musial, and “Stan the Man” advised him to get into the bowling alley business.
-Del Ennis Lanes, a bowling alley owned and operated by Ennis and the Phillies longtime traveling secretary, John R. Wise, was opened in 1958.
-Both retired from the bowling alley business around 1993.
+While with the Cardinals, Ennis roomed with Stan Musial, and “Stan the Man” advised him to get into the bowling-alley business.
+Del Ennis Lanes, a bowling alley owned and operated by Ennis and the Phillies’ longtime traveling secretary, John R. Wise, was opened in 1958.
+Both retired from the bowling-alley business around 1993.
 Ennis also raised and raced greyhounds; the names of his dogs were those of former teammates from the 1950 Whiz Kids: Granny, Richie, Bubba, Puddin’ Head, and so on.
-Ennis, along with Robin Roberts, was also instrumental in starting “Dream Team” activities — those fantasy camp activities where men from all walks of life would enjoy a week playing baseball with former major-league stars.
+Ennis, along with Robin Roberts, was also instrumental in starting “Dream Team” activities — those fantasy-camp activities where men from all walks of life would enjoy a week playing baseball with former major-league stars.